The Road

 "What then?"

-“He stopped because the work got hard and the season changed.
-A Shake would have scattered them.”
+"He stopped because the work got hard and the season changed before he was ready for it.
+A Shake would have scattered them."

-Kai looked back.
+Kai looked back at the pile.
 He was right.
-They were stacked.
-You stacked things you meant to come back to.
+They were stacked with care, edges aligned, and a man stacked things that way when he meant to come back to them.

 "Will he?" she asked.